mschmidty/bio_notes/r/_posts/2018-08-31-working-with-DIMA.md

 ## Load and Merge with the plant list for Colorado

-Read the Plant List.
+### Read the Plant List.
 I got this plant list at the [USDA Plants Database](https://plants.sc.egov.usda.gov/dl_state.html).
 ```{r}
 plant_list<-read_csv("COplants5312018.txt")
 plant_list
 ```

-Clean and Merge
+### Clean and Merge
+The plant list sometimes has more than one entry for each plant.
+For example ACHY has 3 entries.
+When you merge it will match all three of those entries, but we only want one of the entries, so we select just the first of each plant instance with `match(unique())`.
 ```{r}
 plant_list_cl<- plant_list%>%
   rename(symbol=1, sci_name=3)
 plant_list_cl<-plant_list_cl[match(unique(plant_list_cl$symbol), plant_list_cl$symbol),]
 plant_list_cl
 ```

-Join the tables
+### Join the tables
 ```{r}
 final_merged_list<-final_list %>%
   left_join(plant_list_cl)%>%